Are You Seriously Under Selling Yourself?

 This uber woman with a transatlantic accent is now my business coach, mentor and guru- of-combatting-self-doubt.
 Kim Duke is the founder of www.salesdivas.com who teaches entrepreneurs “How to Sell When You Hate Selling”

-She has coached me for 3 years - the best business decision I’ve made since leaving the BBC in 2011 (OMG – has it been 3 years????
+She has coached me for many years now - the best business decision I’ve made since leaving the BBC in 2011 (OMG – has it been that long????
 We started in Jan 2014….have I mentioned how much I love you??!!)
 GRIN

 I know now that she was right.